TheNeutralMind/TheNeutralMind.github.io/_pages/06_news.md

 # 2023
 <hr>

+### November (upcoming)

+- **Yulia** hosts the CIN Exchanges lecture in Tübingen.
+This time, we welcome Dr. Benjamin Morillon for the talk "Neural dynamics and computations constraining speech and music processing".

-### October (upcoming)
+### October

-- The lab attends the [Cutting Gardens](https://cuttinggardens2023.org) conference in Frankfurt where Yulia is giving a talk on "Encoding models and how to use them - deciphering the cortical representation of continuous speech".
+- The lab attends the [Cutting Gardens](https://cuttinggardens2023.org) conference in Frankfurt where **Yulia** is giving a talk on "Encoding models and how to use them - deciphering the cortical representation of continuous speech" and **Charlotte** is presenting a poster.
+- Joint lab meeting with Helfrich lab and Breska lab, guest speaker: Nir Ofir.

 ### September

+- Dr. Asya Achimova gives a guest talk at our weekly lab meeting.
 - Read **Yulia's** new publication "Latent neural dynamics encode temporal context in speech" in Hearing Research, in collaboration with Emily P Stephen, Yuanning Li, Sean Metzger, and Edward F Chang ([link](https://www.sciencedirect.com/science/article/pii/S0378595523001508)).
 - **Mara** and **Charlotte** give a workshop at the [NeNa conference](https://nenaconference.wordpress.com) in Frankfurt.
 - The [Tübingen Systems Neuroscience Symposium](http://meg.medizin.uni-tuebingen.de/2023/) is taking place.